dcunited001/dcunited001.github.io/_drafts/daedalian-themes.md

   - especially when done so out of ignorance
   - when naivety elucidates innocence, revealing deception to all
     - socratic method
-- causality and guilt: if ignorance is blissm, how does knowledge affect our Karma (intent/knowledge/consequences)
+- causality and guilt: if ignorance is bliss, how does knowledge affect our Karma (intent/knowledge/consequences)
 - justice dispensed secretly, through conspiracy.
   - i plead the 6th